WahSolo/UPC_OpenFoam/README.md

 # UPC_OpenFoam
-OpenFoamLearn
+OpenFoamLearn;
-Learn how to use Github
+Learn how to use Github;